mykola-danyliuk/UserAggregationService/README.md

 # User Aggregation Service

 ## Overview
 A Spring Boot application for aggregating user data from multiple databases.
+**Currently, the application supports two databases: MySQL and PostgreSQL.**

 ## Running the Application
 1. Build the project using Maven.